CZ-NIC/knot/doc/troubleshooting.rst

     $ knotd ...                            # Reproduce the crash
     ...
-    $ gdb knotd <core-dump-file>           # Start gdb on the core dump (gdb) thread apply all bt              # Extract backtrace from all threads (gdb) quit
+    $ gdb knotd <core-dump-file>           # Start gdb on the core dump (gdb) info threads                     # Get a summary of all threads (gdb) thread apply all bt full         # Extract backtrace from all threads (gdb) quit

 To save the backtrace into a file, the following GDB commands can be used::